blaenk/site/input/notes/docker.markdown

 # Building

 A <span class="path">Dockerfile</span> can be built into a Docker image with the `docker build` command.
-The image is built in a particular context, such as the current directory `.`, and the file named <span class="path">Dockerfile</span> at the root of that context is used by default, unless one is explicitly specified with the `-f` parameter.
+The image is built in a particular context, such as the current directory `.`, and the file named <span class="path">Dockerfile</span> at the root of that context is used by default, unless one is explicitly specified with the `-f` argument.

+The entire recursive context is sent to the Docker daemon as the _build context_, potentially sending files that aren't necessary for building the image, unnecessarily increasing the image size.
+This can be remedied with a <span class="path">.dockerignore</span> file.

-Docker images are usually tagged with the `-t` parameter, which can be provided multiple times to facilitate readjusting the `latest` tag, for example.
+Docker images are usually tagged with the `-t` argument, which can be provided multiple times to facilitate readjusting the `latest` tag, for example.

 ``` console
 $ docker build -t myimage .